Creating A Twine Christmas Tree in 3 Easy Steps

 Painters tape securing the twine at the bottom and behind the console table.

-What could be better than wrapping paper and pom poms!
+What could be better than wrapping paper and pom poms?

-The wrapping paper provides color and pattern as a flat tree “ornament.”
-Cut your paper into any shape you want.
+The wrapping paper provides color and pattern as a festive tree “ornament.”

 Pom-poms are so easy to make and are actually quite addictive once you get the hang of them.
+I love to use them in all sorts of decorating projects…like these Boho Pom Pom Pillows.

 A newly created red pom pom ball with the pom pom maker.

 I started to time myself…I can make a medium size pom-pom in three minutes!
-Add THAT to my resume!

 Here is a quick video showing you how easy it is to make pom-poms for your Twine Christmas Tree!